Can You Use Regular Potting Soil for Succulents and Cacti?

 This potting mix is called an open medium because it allows for good air circulation around roots, preventing rot.

-Regular potting mix retains more water than succulent mix.
+Regular potting soil mix retains more water than succulent mix.
 Therefore, regular potting soil would be too wet for succulents and cactus plants.